 If you’re flying from Bangkok, you can pick up a 4G Sim Card with unlimited data, that lasts for 15 days from Bangkok Airport.

 If you’re flying from Hong Kong, you can order a UK Three Sim Card to collect from the arrivals hall in Hong Kong airport.
-This sim card gives you 5GB internet to use in 42 countries, including the EU, the UK, Hong Kong, and Macau.
+This travel-friendly sim card gives you 5GB of internet data to use in 42 countries, including the EU, the UK, Hong Kong, and Macau.
 These sim cards last for 30 days.

 Coming from Singapore?
 You can order this 4G Sim Card, that works throughout Europe with 2 different plans available (2.5GB data for 7 days or 5GB data for 20 days).
 This sim card will be shipped to you so you make sure to order in advance to ensure there’s time for you to receive the sim card.

 If you’re flying from Ha Noi or Ho Chi Minh City, there is a 4G Sim Card with either 5GB data or 12GB data that lasts for 30 days.
 This sim card will be shipped, so make sure to order well in advance to get it in time for your flight.